Lloyds Mortgages For Over 65s

 Can I get a mortgage at 65?

-Yes, many other lenders have a flexible minimum age that is great for people aged 65.
-You can even get a mortgage at aged 70.
+Yes, many other lenders have flexible minimum age requirements that are great for people over 65.
+You can even get a mortgage at 70.

 Can I get a mortgage over 65 to pay off my old standard interest only mortgage?

-Yes, you can get a great deal to pay off other debt and other lenders and sometimes the valuation is completely free.
+Yes, you can get a great deal to pay off other debt and lenders, and sometimes the valuation is completely free.

 Are the terms for interest only mortgages for over 65s as good as the terms for younger people?